Identify the breed of the sheep in the image using neural networks.

 For curious minds, a model that helps recognize the breed of sheep is helpful.
 As for the expert minds, this is a companion.
 From keeping count to monitoring their movement, this helps in reducing the time and effort required for the task.

-Here, we attempt to classify face-focussed images of sheep into 4 breeds — Marino, Poll Dorset, Suffolk, White Suffolk.
+Here, we attempt to classify face-focussed images of sheep into 4 breeds — Marino, Poll Dorset, Suffolk, and White Suffolk.

 Implementation of the idea on cAInvas — here!

 This data is originally the efforts of Abu Jwade Sanabel et al. The team collected the data from a real farm in Australia.
 Data